koranke/UIFramework/README.md

 ### Repeating Elements in Lists and Tables
-A repeating element is where an element can appear multiple times (for example, in a list or table) and where each instance of the element has the same test element reference.
+A repeating element is where an element can appear multiple times (for example, in a list or table) and where each instance of the element has the same test element relative reference.
 Typically, this is the case with dynamic content.
 For example, a list of products where the products are loaded from a database.

 ### Site Class